ToxMox/ToxMoxPanZoomer/README.md

 ## Tips

+- If you want to manipulate more than one source you can make a second copy of the python script and rename the file to something different from the original.
+Then in the OBS Scripts interface add the second script as well and configure as you please.
+The hotkeys in the OBS Hotkeys settings menu will show up twice.
+Bind as needed.
 - You can use a small Color Source (e.g., 400x400) and scale it to your desired size in the scene to define the panning area
 - Set 0 seconds for transition duration if you prefer instant zooming
 - If you experience ghosting/stutter, try increasing the Update Frequency